IwanTen/L5-website/docs/reference/local.md

 x = 50
 ```

-Variables have block scope.
-When a variable is declared it only exists within the block defined by its start and closing `end`.
-For example, the following code would print an output of `nil` because `x` is declared as a local variable within the `setup()` function's block:
+**Note: Unlike JavaScript and Java, when a variable is declared without prepending `local` such as `x = 10` it is global by default, *even when declared inside a function.* In contrast, declaring a variable with `local` means it only exists within the block defined by its start and closing `end`.** For example, the following code would print an output of `nil` because `x` is declared as a local variable within the `setup()` function's block:

 ```lua
 function setup()